egony/cc2652p_E72-2G4M20S1E/firmware/coordinator/README.md

 LEDs description:
 - LED4 (Green) turns ON when High-power PA is not used (TX power from -20 to 5 dBm)
 - LED3 (Red) turns ON when High-power PA is used (TX power from 15 to 20 dBm)
-- LED1,2 supported in source code, but currently not used.
+- LED1,2 supported in source code, but currently not used and perhaps never will be used.
 - Leds can't be turned OFF by zigbee2mqtt config - sorry, I haven't skills for it.

 Buttons description:
-- Button 1 (BTN1) supported in source code, but not currently used
+- Button 1 (BTN1) supported in source code, but not currently used and perhaps never will be used.
 - Button 2 (BTN2, Flash) - used for bootloader activation (for firmware update)
 - Reset button - you guess what it do.